ProgSoc/Constitution/CONSTITUTION.md

 - 4.3.4 Should the subject member be a member also of the Executive Committee, their place on the Executive Committee shall be taken at the direction of the President or Vice-President, by a General Committee member, elected by the remaining members of the Executive Committee for the duration of that discussion of this rule.
 Persons expelled from the Society under this rule will be given the option of resigning.

 - 4.3.5 The Subject member shall have the right of appeal against the action of the Executive Committee.
-Such an appeal shall be made in writing to the Secretary and must be lodged within fourteen (14) days of receiving written notification of the Committee’s decision.
+Such an appeal shall be made in writing to the Secretary and must be lodged within fourteen (14) days of receiving written notification of the Committee's decision.
 The lodging of an appeal will suspend the committee decision until the matter is considered by the Union.

 - 4.3.6 The Union has the power to mediate and make the final resolution.
 The resolution is confirmed and effective from the date of confirmation.